Mick Foley: Age, Height, Weight, Wife, Net Worth, Family, Injury Details, Tattoo, and Other Unknown Facts

 A. Mick Foley’s mother was Beverly Foley

-Q. Who is Finn Balor father?
+Q. Who is Mick Foley father?

 A. Mick Foley’s father was Jack Foley